 Huguette Clark was probably the wealthiest woman whom history forgot.
 Heir to a copper fortune and raised in a mansion on Fifth Avenue of 42 rooms, with only four family members, and a father old enough to be her grandfather, it seems she was more than bound to become a least a little different from the rest of us.
 This biography is a factual account of the life of Huguette Clark, which at times leaves readers with more perplexities than concrete answers.
 Why did she marry only once, and end it right after the honeymoon?
 Why did she own three mansions, but live out the last decades of her life in a tiny hospital room, when she could easily have been treated and sent back to any of her 3 mansions?
 Why did she spend a fortune on Japanese dolls and exact-replica dollhouses even into her last years?
 And most of all, why all these erratic behaviors when, according to all who knew her, she remained lucid until her last day at age 104?
-Huguette Clark, an incalculable heiress who remained “a shy ten-year-old throughout her life,” may be one of history’s most fascinating, baffling enigmas of all time, and this story is a labyrinth of her multifold riddles.
+Huguette Clark, an incalculable heiress who remained “a shy ten-year-old throughout her life,” may be one of history’s most fascinating, baffling enigmas of all time, and this story of her is a labyrinth of riddles.
+Empty Mansions

 What fears could drive anyone, even the most reclusive of people, to leave cancer of the face untreated so that it ate away part of her lower lip, right cheek, and right lower eyelid?

 What do you think of the Victorian practice of using arsenic to lighten the complexion?
 Why was a lighter complexion glorified in that era-as it still is in some Asian countries, such as India, now-and being tan is so popular in modern-day America?